 • Select Find Databases A-Z, then click on O, finally click on the link to Oxford English Dictionary to open it in a new tab.

 For a basic look up its fairly easy to use, so sometimes some of the cooler features can get overlooked.
 The words of the day are particularly fun, particularly to use in classes.
-You can subscribe to the OED Twitter feed to receive a daily word @OED or read them in the right-hand pane of the search page.
-You can also see recently published words, so you can keep abreast of language as it becomes accepted in the English language.
+You can read them at the bottom of the search page.
+You can also see recently added and updated words, so you can keep abreast of language as it becomes accepted in the English language.

 1. Augustine House Library has an archive of material belonging to the Victorian sensational novelist, Mary Elizabeth Braddon.
 Use the Sources feature to find out how many times the OED has cited her works in the dictionary.